 Later, she diversified into fashionable office wear, and also delved into the carnival arena.
 For five consecutive years, she produced true body costumes for a major leading large-category band, and her own Special Character section was made the band’s opening front line one season.
 Designing comes easily and natural for her, and she has a knack for developing her own advanced techniques from basic learnt garment-making skills.
 With the advent of the computer, she quickly taught herself and upgraded her art and design skills onto the digital platform.

 In 2008, Lynda took a 4-year hiatus, and went on to attain a Bachelor of Fine Arts honors degree in Fashion Design culminating in 2012, gaining some insights into the formal systems in the industry, while making comparisons with the real world.
 Re-entering the industry was met with challenges as supply chains and markets’ buying habits were going through a rapid change.
-From 2013 to date, operations have been concentrated on bespoke and customized wear.
+From 2013, operations have been geared towards bespoke and customized wear.